neocortical/log5go/README.md

 log4go
 ======

-A simple, powerful logging library for Go.
+(Yet another) simple, powerful logging library for Go.

-Very loosely based on the (in)famous log4j Java logging library.
+Very loosely based on the (in)famous log4j Java logging library, but uncluttered and Go-like.

 Install
 =======